Curtis Osborne: Murders

 On August 7, 1990, the bodies of Arthur Lee Jones and Linda Lisa Seaborne were found in an abandoned car on a dirt road in Spalding County, Georgia.
 Both victims had been shot in the head, with Jones sustaining a gunshot wound just below his left eye and Seaborne sustaining a gunshot wound to her neck.
 Three weeks before the murders, Jones had asked Osborne, his sister's boyfriend, to help him sell a motorcycle.
-Osborne had sold the motorcycle for USD 400 and kept the money.
+Osborne had sold the motorcycle for US$400 and kept the money.
 Osborne was interviewed by authorities and eventually admitted to the crime.
 He claimed, however, that Jones had reached towards the floor for a weapon, and he had acted in self-defense.
 However, evidence from the crime scene showed Jones had been sitting upright when Osborne shot him and that the gun was only an inch away from his skull.
 Osborne's mother later testified that her husband's .357 Ruger was missing, a gun which was already suspected as the murder weapon.
 The gun was never recovered.

 Trial

 In October 1990, Osborne was indicted on two counts of malice murder and two counts of felony murder.
 Prosecutors alleged Osborne murdered Jones after he was confronted about the money from the motorcycle sale.
-Jones had demanded Osborne give him the USD 400, and Osborne had killed him in retaliation, as well as Seaborne because she was a witness.
+Jones had demanded Osborne give him the US$400, and Osborne had killed him in retaliation, as well as Seaborne because she was a witness.
 On August 14, 1991, a jury found Osborne guilty, and he was sentenced to death the following day.